MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-limits-policy.md

 Each limit consists of:

 * A typed `Value` - the value of the limit.
-* `IsRelaxable` - a boolean value that defines if the limit can be relaxed by the caller, as part of the request's [query options](../api/rest/query-options.md).
+* `IsRelaxable` - a boolean value that defines if the limit can be relaxed by the caller, as part of the request's [request properties](../api/rest/request-properties.md).

 The following limits are configurable: